softwaredoug/searcharray/README.md

 We want the index to be as memory efficient and fast at searching as possible.
 We want using it to have a minimal overhead.

+We want you to be able to work with a reasonable dataset (1M-10M docs) relatively efficiently.

 ### Experimentation, reranking, functionality over scalability

 Instead of building for 'big data' our goal is to build for for *small-data*.
 That is, focus on capabilities and expressiveness of Pandas, over limiting functionality in favor of scalability.

-To this end, the applications of searcharray will tend to be focused on experimentation and offline reranking.
+To this end, the applications of searcharray will tend to be focused on experimentation and top N candidate reranking.
 For experimentation, we want any ideas expressed in Pandas to have a somewhat clear path / "contract" in how they'd be implemented in a classical lexical search engine.
+For reranking, we want to load some top N results from a base system and be able to modify them.

 ### Make lexical search not a special snowflake in the ML stack